-Our pupils increasingly use electronic equipment on a daily basis to access the internet and at home or travelling to and from school share content and images via social networking sites including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram.
+Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram.

 Unfortunately some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to grooming and enticing children to engage in sexually harmful conversations, webcam photography or faceto-face meetings.